decretist/Dissertation/Chapter3/chapter3.md

 first recension.

 [^48]: @pennington_biography_2018 [367]; and @eichbauer_first_2012 [145].

+[^tmp]: "The final problem with this entry in the Sienese necrology is that if this is the Gratian who compiled one of the most famous textbooks of the twelfth century and who taught canon law at Bologna for a long time, can we believe that he would have been given such a modest entry?" @pennington_biography_2018 [387]

 [^51]: @odonnell_augustine_2005 [136, 139].
 The need for scribal
 or secretarial support presupposes that authors create texts by